 A custom abstraction is used for boolean.
 Its design follows the general pattern described above.
-Specifically, $PwrD{boolean}$ contains the following kinds of elements related to Signature: verify(alg, key, data, sig), which represents a return value of Signature.verify, holds iff sig is a valid signature of data using key key and signature algorithm alq (this is false if, e.q., siq is null, or key is invalid); availableSigAlg(alg) holds iff signature algorithm alg is available in the run-time environment; and compatible(keyAlg,sigAlg) holds if the specified algorithms are compatible (e.g., compatible("DSA", "SHA1withDSA") holds; compatible("DSA", "SHA1withRSA") does not).
-To see why, for example, elements of the form $verify(\cdots)$ are useful for analysis of getLength, note that the output of getLength depends on the return value of the invocation of verify, so, to achieve accurate input partitioning, the analysis needs to determine how that return value depends on the inputs to the method; such elements of $PwrD{\tt boolean}$ support this.
+Specifically, $D{\tt boolean}$ contains the following kinds of elements related to

+Signature: verify(alg, key, data, sig), which represents a return value of Signature.verify, holds iff sig is a valid signature of data using key key and signature algorithm alg; availableSigAlg(alg) holds iff signature algorithm alg is available in the run-time environment; and compatible(keyAlg, sigAlg) holds if the specified algorithms are compatible (e.g., compatible("DSA", "SHA1withDSA") holds; compatible("DSA", "SHA1withRSA") does not).
+To see why, for example, elements of the form $verify(\cdots)$ are useful for analysis of getLength, note that the output of getLength depends on the return value of the invocation of verify, so, to achieve accurate input partitioning, the analysis needs to determine how that return value depends on the inputs to the method; such elements of $D{boolean}$ support this.